yuriboiii20-art/Task-Manager-ReactNative/README.md

 - Open the app on your device using the Expo Go app, or
 - Use an Android/iOS simulator (remember to press `a` or `i` in the terminal to open the app on Android/iOS, respectively), or
-- Open the project in a web browser for a quick preview (remember to press `w` in the terminal).
+- Open the project in a web browser for a quick preview (remember to press `w` in the terminal, it will then open a new tab in your default browser).

 ---